Founder & CEO

 Rhian Scott, Treasurer for the Board of Trustees

-Rhian became a Trustee in November 2019 after meeting Laura Riley and Sarah Tatton at a networking event run by the Chamber of Commerce.
+Rhian became a Trustee in November 2019 after meeting Laura Riley at a networking event run by the Sheffield Chamber of Commerce.
 From just one encounter she was inspired and decided to find out more about MIN and how she could support the charity.

 With over 16 years of HR experience and also being on the Board of Directors for a recruitment firm for 10 of those, Rhian has utilised her skills to enhance and develop strong procedures throughout the charity as well as work with the rest of the team to ensure continual improvement in every area.